Contact Regis Admissions

 What's tested on the HSPT?

-verbal and quantitative skills) and three basic skills sections (reading, mathematics, and language).
-For further details, please see the Regis Test (HSPT) section of our website.
+The exam tests cognitive and basic skills.
+It is divided into five sections: two cognitive skills section (verbal and quantitative skills) and three basic skills sections (reading, mathematics, and language).
+For further details, please see the Scholarship Exam (HSPT) section of our website.

 How can an applicant prepare for the HSPT?